What Are Some Good Safety Topics

 Start with a Safety Audit

 Whether it’s your home, workplace, or digital life, start by identifying potential risks.
-Which means walk through your home and look for tripping hazards, check your electrical outlets, and make sure your fire extinguisher is accessible.
+So naturally, walk through your home and look for tripping hazards, check your electrical outlets, and make sure your fire extinguisher is accessible.
 At work, review your emergency procedures and make sure everyone knows what to do in case of an evacuation.

 enable two-factor authentication where available, and review app permissions on your devices.
 A thorough audit gives you a clear baseline and helps you prioritize the most urgent fixes.